By Laura Smith

 Vinyl Nation feels padded and could have been about 15 minutes shorter —or used some of the time spend revisiting interviewees to instead look at other aspects of records.
 Album cover art, for example, is mentioned only in passing but is a significant part of the “record experience” that is so lovingly described.
 Perhaps some discussion or interviews with art directors behind iconic album covers might have been interesting to explore.
 To be fair, it’s not hard to find material on the images behind Abbey Road, Dark Side of the Moon, or Born in the U.S.A., for example, and you can’t cover them all but it might have been interesting to have fans reflect on the beauty of a great cover instead of a postage-stamp icon on a laptop streaming Spotify.

 The perpetual vinyl-versus-compact disc audio debate is raised and soon put aside, noting that there are countless factors in how music sounds, from your speakers to your hearing to sound dampening in the room.
 Bottom line: if it sounds good to you, then it’s good.
 Vinyl Nation is an engaging documentary and walk down memory lane that may just make you dust off your record collection and give it some appreciation.

 By Meredith Hughes

-June is bustin’ out all over.
-Got heat?
-While many of Corrales’ usual bounty of events are postponed or cancelled, as well they should be, there indeed are many cultural offerings online, many books to be read on or off Kindle, and the garden to tend to.
+Labor Day, upcoming, just ain’t what it used to be, with so many of us toiling from home.
+But hey—we are all Zoom experts now, and while many of the area’s usual bounty of events are postponed or cancelled, as well they should be, there indeed are many cultural offerings online, many books to be read on or off Kindle, and those tomatoes/zucchini/eggplant/chiles to devour.

 Email further suggestions to email@example.com.
 Published the first issue of the month, What’s (Maybe Not) On? invites ideas one week before the publication date.